Khandwa district: History

 Khandwa district was surrendered by the Marathas to the British Raj in 1818, and later became part of the Central Provinces and Berar.
 The area to the west, which forms the present Khargone district, was part of the princely state of Indore.
 After India's independence in 1947, the Central Provinces and Berar became the new Indian state of Madhya Pradesh.

 The Khandwa district was known as "Nimar District" before 1956, when the state of Madhya Bharat to the west was merged with the state of Madhya Pradesh.
 Later it came to be called "East Nimar district", and a separate "West Nimar district" with headquarters at Khargone was established.
 The East Nimar district was part of the Nerbudda (Narmada) Division of the Central Provinces and Berar, which became the state of Madhya Bharat (later Madhya Pradesh) after India's independence in 1947.
 Khandwa was known as East Nimar until recently.
 Burhanpur District was separated from Khandwa District on 15 August 2003.
 Khandwa District is part of Indore Division.

 Economy

 In 2006 the Ministry of Panchayati Raj named Khandwa one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+Agriculture and Industries

+Khandwa's economy is dependent on agriculture, Due to its location in the Narmada basin, the land here is fertile, with several small scale industries in the cities of Khandwa.
+Some edible oil mill and Cotten Ginning mill located in Khandwa.
+The major cash crops of the Khandwa district are Onion, soybean, and Chana.

+Sant Singaji Thermal Power Plant and Dada Dhuniwale Thermal Power Plant are located in Khandwa District.150 megawatt and 50 Megawatt tow Solar Power Plant also Situated near Khandwa.